0xSR42/notes/notes-on-governance.md

 well become a sex worker.
 By a similar logic, a young man who could have been a productive member of economy and society, might as well become a criminal.

-Technology enables efficient governance, but it can be misused if falls in wrong hands.
-Your data is a footprint of your thought process, and if your adversaries have access to it, they can use it to cause harm to you.

 ### History and Social Science

 To be able to govern effectively you need to understand the history,